zmgong/Fine-Grained-ZSL-with-DNA/BZSL-Python/README.md

 This is the Python version of Bayesian classifier - BZSL.

+The code included here is an adaptation of the original Python implementation of BZSL.
+Most of the instructions below are preserved from the original code but not necessarily our recommendation for how to use it.
+Please refer to the root folder README.md for more instructions on setup and execution.

 ## Prerequisites

 The code was implemented in Python 3.7.10 and utilized just 2 packages listed below.
 The platform I used was Windows 10.